techidaily/site-meme-emoji/source/_posts/new-burn-photos-to-dvd-how-to-burn-photos-to-dvd-with-transitions-and-music-for-2024.md

 Image from iMore

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/pGHmqD53gc8?si=ymgHIB6Aa7_MoUUf" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 ## How to Add Emojis to Facebook?

 If you are wondering about how to add emojis to Facebook videos then, unfortunately, Facebook only offers “go live” option on Facebook where an emoji cannot be inserted.
 But you can insert emoji to Facebook status, comment or in your messenger conversation easily by following the step below for status:

 **Step 1:** Click “what’s on your mind” to add new status on Facebook.

 **Step 2:** At the bottom right side of the status box is an emoji icon.
 Click on it.
 This will open a list of emojis that you can choose as many as you want

 **Step 3:** Click on the emoji icon back again to close the list when you are done.
 Click on post to share the post on your wall.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/XS1nQCe95LU?si=A2dhdFkSAI61_nKA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## How to Add Emojis to Videos on iMovie?

 **Step 1:** Search for the desired emoji on the internet with transparent background.
 Go to iMovie and select a clip of your video where you want to insert an emoji.